This week we will look at Project Quality Management – this video provides a simple introduction:

 3. Control Quality

 These will each be examined in turn.
 In the first major process the quality management plan is created.
 This will include the identification of quality metrics for the project and a process improvement plan that will focus on continuous improvement of the project processes themselves.

-In the second major process, perform quality assurance, activity will be undertaken to monitor project quality and identify where action may be required because the quality of the project activity is weaker than required to achieve the project objectives.
+In the second major process, manage quality, activity will be undertaken to monitor project quality and identify where action may be required because the quality of the project activity is weaker than required to achieve the project objectives.
 Audits and analysis of project processes will often be used here.

-In the third major process, perform quality control, activities are undertaken to get the project back on track if the quality of the project output or processes is insufficient.
+In the third major process, control quality, activities are undertaken to get the project back on track if the quality of the project output or processes is insufficient.
 Tools and techniques are applied to analyse quality issues and action is recommended to resolve these.
 Later in this post we will look at some of the tools and techniques that can be used here.

 The following video summarises project quality management: